-Because the OPA2652 is a unity gain stable voltage feedback op amp, a wide range of resistor values may be used for the feedback and gain setting resistors.
+Since the OPA2652 is a unity gain stable voltage feedback op amp, a wide range of resistor values may be used for the feedback and gain setting resistors.
 The primary limits on these values are set by dynamic range (noise and distortion) and parasitic capacitance considerations.
-For a noninverting unity gain follower application, the feedback connection should be made with a 25Ω resistor, not a direct short.
-This configuration isolates the inverting input capacitance from the output pin and improves the frequency response flatness.
-Usually, the feedback resistor value should be between 200Ω and $1.5k\Omega$.
-Below 200 Ω , the feedback network presents additional output loading that can degrade the harmonic distortion performance of the OPA2652.
-Above $1.5k\Omega$, the typical parasitic capacitance (approximately 0.2pF) across the feedback resistor may cause unintentional bandlimiting in the amplifier response.
+For a non-inverting unity gain follower application, the feedback connection should be made with a 25Ω resistor, not a direct short.
+This will isolate the inverting input capacitance from the output pin and improve the frequency response flatness.
+Usually, the feedback resistor value should be between 200Ω and 1.5k Ω .
+Below 200 Ω , the feedback network will present additional output loading which can degrade the harmonic distortion performance of the OPA2652.
+Above $1.5k\Omega$, the typical parasitic capacitance (approximately 0.2pF) across the feedback resistor may cause unintentional band-limiting in the amplifier response.